McCzarny/customisable-log-analyser/README.md

-# customisable-log-analyser README
+# Fllogan README

-This is the README for your extension "customisable-log-analyser".
+This is the README for your extension "Flexible Log Analyzer".
 After writing up a brief description, we recommend including the following sections.

 ## Features